sunsided/use-with/README.md

   ensuring that resources are properly utilized and dropped after the asynchronous operation completes.

 # Usage
-To use these functions, implement the `Use` trait for your resource type and call the appropriate method:
+To use these functions, the `Use` trait is auto-implemented for your resource types; simply call the appropriate method:

 ```rust
 use use_with::Use;